akladyous/stock-market-sentiment-analysis/README.md

 ##### Data Collection

+The first task of this project was collecting and compiling a newspaper corpus to run sentiment analysis.
+While there were corpuses of historical texts and emails available on the Internet, not many online archives provided the articles in a chronological structure with well-organized Metadata.
+Furthermore, digital forms of newspapers would require text extraction and often had copyright issues.

+I decided to compile my own corpus of news articles.
+The three helpful APIs I found for this purpose was the NEWSAPI API, FINNHUB API and STOCKNEWS API.
+I used the STOCKNEWS API to compile the corpus of 10.450 articles.
+While the NEWSAPI and FINNHUB are used to collect news articles  for the real-time projection.

-The dataset is entirely scraped from different financial sources using different APIs and concerns the news related to the stock Apple from 01/01/2019 to 04/30/2021.
+The dataset is entirely scraped from different financial sources  and concerns the news related to the APPLE stock from 01/01/2019 to 04/30/2021.

 The API's used are the following: